baipin/Wdcpage/pages/about.md

 Hello!
 Welcome to Wang Dingchao's personal homepage.
 I am now a undergraduate student studying Data Science.
-Currently, I am also doing some research on Artificial Intelligence and Large Language Model at a basic stage.
+I am doing some research on Artificial Intelligence and Large Language Model at a basic stage currently.
 I also run a personal blog and some small services, such as online web radio and navigation homepage.
 You can try  them through project page on this website.
 Some Cities: Skylines modules are also published by me, and you can find them by searching `baipin` on Paradox Mods.

 Three domains are owned by me now.
 Here are some interesting stories about them.
 - baipin.pw: The oldest domain owned by me, which was created when I was in the last grade of my primary school.